BlueBomber621/CookieRecipeApp/README.md

 After making the firebase project, in the project overview, go to 'Add app'.

 Follow through the instructions, you don't need to activate Firebase Hosting.
-When you get your firebase app information, copy your app settings/config.
+When you get your firebase app information, copy your app settings/config or leave it up.

-Go into /lib/index_example.js, and paste the config as directed in the comments in the file, and rename the js file to "index.js".
+Go into your .env.local, set each of the 'NEXT*PUBLIC*...' variables to their respective values your firebase app provided from the shown "firebaseConfig" area.

 Now you've set up the client app properly, next you will need a service account for your firebase project.
 Go to Project Settings, the gear by Project Overview, and select the Service accounts tab.
 In Firebase Admin SDK, create a new private key.
 This should download a file, **do not share it**, open it to view your private values.
 Go into your .env.local file you should have created earlier.
 Use 'project_id' as the value for 'FIREBASE_PROJECT_ID', use 'client_email' as the value for 'FIREBASE_CLIENT_EMAIL', and use all of 'private_key' as the value for 'FIREBASE_PRIVATE_KEY'